✦ About Us

 ✦ Her Feast Day

-The feast of St. Mary Magdalene is celebrated on July 22 in both the Eastern Catholic and Western traditions.
-At Magdalene House, this is our patronal feast — a day of solemn Divine Liturgy, festive fellowship, and special devotion to our patron.
+The feast of St. Mary Magdalene is celebrated on July 22.
+At Magdalene House, this is our patronal feast—a day of worship, festive fellowship, and special devotion to our patron.

 Her story of encounter, loss, and renewed encounter with the Risen Christ makes her the perfect patron for a community that welcomes all who are searching for God.